ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 ### General

 In the V3C bitstream the atlas component is identified by vuh_unit_type equal to V3C_AD, or V3C_CAD in case of common atlas data, in the V3C unit header.
 The V3C atlas component consists of atlas NAL units that define header and payload pairs, see {{Atlas-NAL-units}}.
 V3C video components are identified by vuh_unit_type equal to V3C_OVD, V3C_GVD, V3C_AVD, and V3C_PVD.
-V3C video components can be further differentiated by other values in the V3C unit header such as vuh_attribute_index, vuh_attribute_partition_index, vuh_map_index and vuh_auxiliary_video_flag.
+V3C video components can be further differentiated by other values in the V3C unit header such as vuh_attribute_index, vuh_attribute_partition_index, vuh_map_index, and vuh_auxiliary_video_flag.
 By mapping the V3C parameter set information to vuh_attribute_index, a V3C decoder identifies which attribute a given V3C video component contains, e.g., colour.

 The information supplied by V3C unit header should be provided in one form or another to a V3C decoder, e.g., as part of SDP as described in this memo in {{Session-Description-Protocol}}.
 The four-byte V3C unit header syntax and semantics are copied below as defined in {{ISO.IEC.23090-5}}, but the syntax is subject to change.
 Implementations should always refer to the latest specification of {{ISO.IEC.23090-5}}.
 The syntax of four-byte V3C unit header is provided here for informative purposes only.